 Exhibition Dates: 23 March – 27 April 2013

 Opening: Friday 22 March 2013, 6 – 8pm

 Isn’t this entire, unending world constructed by the understanding out of incomprehensibility or chaos?
 [Schlegel]

 Loosely Speaking makes a case for not-understanding.
-Language and coded behaviour can be restrictive in their clarity and this exhibition, curated by Pip Wallis, defies concrete logic in favour of indeterminacy.
-In this exhibition the artists Ruth Buchanan, Sarah Crowest and Adelle Mills extend the gap between comprehension and confusion, unfolding the potential for subversion and new ways of knowing that exist in the abstract.
+Language and coded behaviour can be restrictive in their clarity and this exhibition, curated by Pip Wallis, defied concrete logic in favour of indeterminacy.
+In this exhibition the artists Ruth Buchanan, Sarah Crowest and Adelle Mills extended the gap between comprehension and confusion, unfolding the potential for subversion and new ways of knowing that exist in the abstract.

-Featuring work by three women, Loosely Speaking considers the politics of language.
-In each of these artists’ work abstraction and indecipherability are used as a polemic strategy of resistance – one that defies the authoritarian logic of definition and upends the inherent phallocentrism of language.
+Featuring work by three women, Loosely Speaking considered the politics of language.
+In each of these artists’ work abstraction and indecipherability were used as a polemic strategy of resistance – one that defies the authoritarian logic of definition and upends the inherent phallocentrism of language.

 Melbourne based artist Sarah Crowest’s practice is driven by intuition.
 In her work she follows impulses beyond the realm of understanding in the faith that they will generate new ways of knowing.
 Crowest’s works are a form of social mapping, composed of scraps of fabric that the artist cuts from other people’s clothes at social events.

 In a new video work Melbourne artist Adelle Mills lays bare the predetermined modes of action and communication that are dictated by the spaces we move through.
 In this work four bodies repeat each others’ gestures through a live video loop that reveals the ‘gap’ of interpretation, or misinterpretation, that lurks in all our interactions.

 Ruth Buchanan is represented by Hopkinson Cundy, Auckland.